United Kingdom invocation of Article 50 of the Treaty on European Union

-On 29 March 2017, the United Kingdom (UK) invoked Article 50 of the Treaty on European Union (TEU) which began the member state's withdrawal, commonly known as Brexit, from the European Union (EU).
-In compliance with the TEU, the UK gave formal notice to the European Council of its intention to withdraw from the EU to allow withdrawal negotiations to begin.
+On 29 March 2017, the United Kingdom (UK) invoked Article 50 of the Treaty on European Union which began the member state's withdrawal, commonly known as Brexit, from the European Union (EU).
+In compliance with the treaty, the UK gave formal notice to the European Council of its intention to withdraw from the EU to allow withdrawal negotiations to begin.

-The process of leaving the EU was initiated by a referendum held in June 2016 which resulted in 52% voting in favour of British withdrawal.
-In October 2016, the British prime minister, Theresa May, announced that Article 50 would be invoked by "the first quarter of 2017".
-On 24 January 2017 the Supreme Court ruled in the Miller case that the process could not be initiated without an authorising Act of Parliament, and unanimously ruled against the Scottish Government's claim in respect of devolution.
+The process of leaving the EU was begun after a referendum held in June 2016 at which 52% of the votes were in favour of UK withdrawal.
+In October 2016, the UK prime minister, Theresa May, announced that Article 50 would be invoked by "the first quarter of 2017".
+On 24 January 2017 the Supreme Court ruled in Miller I that the process could not be initiated without an authorising Act of Parliament, and unanimously ruled against the Scottish Government's claim in respect of devolution.
 Consequently, the European Union (Notification of Withdrawal) Act 2017 empowering the prime minister to invoke Article 50 was enacted in March 2017.